 Michelle & Jo from Australia Season 2 managed to reach the Final 3 only falling below 3rd place twice, and had a hour lead over the other teams midway through the final leg, but ultimately finished 3rd when a mid-leg flight allowed the other teams to catch up.

-Non Gameplay Elimination: Generally happens at least Once a Season, mostly due to the tight shooting schedule and loads of travel making it impossible to wait around for a single lagging team to finish a leg.
+Non-Gameplay Elimination: Generally happens at least Once a Season, mostly due to the tight shooting schedule and loads of travel making it impossible to wait around for a single lagging team to finish a leg.
+The Race even has its own unique Non-Gameplay Elimination nicknamed the "Mercy Kill", in which they're so far behind, they're given a clue that sends them straight to the Pit Stop for elimination.
 Specific examples listed under the regional folders.

 Odd Name Out: Take a look at the names of all the tasks and related material: Detour, Roadblock, Yield, Intersection, U-Turn, Speed Bump, Switchback, Express Pass and...
 Fast Forward?
 One has to wonder why no one thought of calling it a "Shortcut" instead.

 One-Hit Kill: The U-Turn used to function as one in its early seasons, though there were often other factors that contributed to a team's loss than just the time spent on a U-Turn.
 It has since become much more forgiving on teams as Detour tasks are relatively easy on a U-Turn leg.
 The US version even introduced the Double U-Turn so that at least one team would survive it.

 Path of Most Resistance: Showed up on a lot of early Detours, where one was scary or physically challenging, but fast, while the other was safe, but tedious and time-consuming.
 Used very frequently on the first four seasons, but not too often anymore, as the longer option was rarely taken.